abdrahmansoltan/Learning-Notes/Vue/4-Composition-API.md

 Composition API allow you to **encapsulate** one piece of functionality so that you can use it in different components throughout the application

-It's an alternative syntax for writing components
+- It's an alternative syntax for writing components
+- it bundles together all the component-logic in a single `setup` method that is part of the Vue configuration object

 ![composition api](./img/options%20api.PNG)
 ![composition api](./img/composition%20api.PNG)